Our program has an opening for an Assistant Professor of Research. Please read about it here.

 can also choose to study cognition and motivation in the domains of learning, critical thinking, self-regulation, and giftedness.

-and institutional research.
+research.
 They can also focus on a qualitative approach such as contemporary theories, strategies, research design, data collection

 Our Master's of Science (M.S.) program